mia-platform/documentation/versioned_docs/version-7.x.x/release_notes/platform_7-7-x_releasenotes.md

 If the MongoDB CRUD section in your project is disabled because the `crud-service` had not been added during project creation, you can now autonomously add it to your branch by creating it from the Marketplace.

 :::note
-Only a single instance of `Crud Service` can exist for each branch.
-If `Crud Service` is already present among custom services, the marketplace will not show the `Crud Service` plugin.
+Only a single instance of `CRUD Service` can exist for each branch.
+If `CRUD Service` is already present among custom services, the marketplace will not show the `CRUD Service` plugin.
 :::

 #### Multiline Public Variables